Last updated on February 6, 2023

 Ardenn, Intrepid Archaeologist | Illustration by Jason Rainville

 That concludes everything I’ve got for you today!
-I loved putting these rankings and deck together, almost as much as I actually enjoy playing Boros.
+I loved putting these rankings and deck together, almost as much as I enjoy playing Boros.
 I think the Feather, the Redeemed deck is one of the more interactive ones in Boros and is a great step away from the typical equipment beatdown lists you see everywhere.

 What did you think of my rankings?
 Were there any you were kind of upset with, or any you thought were spot on?
 Please let me know in the comments or over in the official Draftsim Discord.